-The EMMA infrastructure is designed to facilitate this process by providing standardized metadata to describe remediated resources and a user interface that ensures consistency and efficiency.
+The EMMA infrastructure is designed to facilitate this process by providing standardized metadata to describe remediated resources as well as a user interface that ensures consistency and efficiency.
 The EMMA metadata was developed based on properties and terms requested by the DSOs and libraries participating in its development.